cap-js/print/README.md

 - Adds an action `print` to the annotated entity with the following parameters:
   - `Queue`: Name of the print queue to use
   - `Copies`: Number of copies to print
   - `File`: Only added if the entity has multiple `LargeBinary` attributes.
 Allows selecting which file should be printed.
-Ensure that the `LargeBinary` properties are annotated with `@Common.Label`
+Ensure that the `LargeBinary` properties are annotated with `@Common.Label`.
 - This action is added to the UI and a handler is generated to process the print request.
 - An entity `PrintServiceQueues` is added to the service to provide available print queues in a value help.
 - An entity `PrintServiceFiles` is added to the service to provide available files in a value help (only if multiple `LargeBinary` attributes exist).